frederic-perez/AmE-dictionary/data/idioms.md

 __by all accounts__ :dart::three: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
 __by any chance__ Used especially in questions, to ask whether something is true, possible, etc: _Are you in love with him, by any chance?_
 __by hell or high water__ By any means necessary; regardless of any difficulty, problem, or obstacle.
-__by the book__ :two: In a way that strictly adheres to the established rules (as recorded in writing).
+__by the book__ :three: In a way that strictly adheres to the established rules (as recorded in writing).
 __by the numbers__ _The boxing sequences are by the numbers._
 __by the same token__ :two::hammer:
 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._